-Based on review, SNC to draw up proposals for 2024/25 WTA and calendar.
+Based on review, SNC to draw up proposals for 2025-26 WTA and calendar.

-Note that SRIP development and WTA planning should inform each other - SRIPs must show realistic time allocations which are reflected in the WTA.
+Note that School Improvement Plan prior, and WTA planning, should inform each other - SIPs must show realistic time allocations which are reflected in the WTA.

 June: